ngworker/lumberjack/README.md

 ## Log drivers

 Earlier, we briefly introduced the term _log driver_.
-This section explains in depth how to use and configure them as well as how to create custom log drivers.
+This section explains in-depth how to use and configure them and how to create custom log drivers.

-A log driver is the conduit used by the Lumberjack to output or persist application logs.
+A log driver is the conduit used by the Lumberjack to output or persists application logs.

 Lumberjack offers basic log drivers out-of-the-box, namely the `LumberjackConsoleDriver` and the `LumberjackHttpDriver`.